binaryphile/concorde/README.md

 > shpec ../shpec/hello_world_shpec.bash
 ```

-and see that the test runs correctly.
-Proud of my code but humble enough
+and see that the test runs correctly, as it does.
+Proud of my code but
-to know that you can never do enough testing, I decide to run the test
+humble enough to know that you can never do enough testing, I decide to
-once more for good measure, changing directory first:
+run the test once more for good measure, changing directory first:

 ``` bash
 > cd ..